 - Shoot within an appropriate distance for flash photography (p.
+64).

+Set the flash to (0, 56).

-64). - Set the flash to (p.
+- Set the flash to (p.
 56).

 White dots appear on the image when shooting with the flash.

 Light from the flash has reflected off dust particles or other objects in the air.